matheuspolitano/amazon-DevOps-notebook/docs/index.md

 ## Puporse

 i have been started my studies to get  Devops Certification from Amazon, and even i've got some years working as Deops.
-I need dive into all topic covered in the exam.
+I need dive into all topic covered in the edddxam.

 ## Main Topics